 What is ‘Dinner Table Syndrome’?

-You think about Dinner Table Syndrome, you think it’s like a disease of some kind, but not like that, but it’s kind of a common word in the d/Deaf and hard of hearing community.
+You think about Dinner Table Syndrome, you think it’s like a disease of some kind, but not like that, but it’s kind of a common word in the deaf community.

 And it’s difficult for us to kind of keep up, to understand what’s going on, and to just kind of follow the flow of conversation.
 And then you have to ask the also dreaded, “What did he/she say?”
 And the response sometimes tends to be, “Oh it’s not important.
 Oh, I’ll tell you later.
 Oh, it doesn’t matter.”